lukaszbinden/cosmos-h-surgical-simulator-rt/scripts/README_EVALUATION.md

 - Per-checkpoint summary: FDS (mean L1 +/- std), GATC (median +/- std),
   TCD (median +/- std), per-chunk breakdowns.
-- Per-dataset breakdown table.
+- Per-dataset breakdown table with embodiment tag, L1, SSIM, GATC, and TCD for each dataset.
 - Cross-checkpoint comparison table and rankings (when multiple checkpoints are evaluated).
+- Per-chunk comparison table (Early/Mid/Late) across checkpoints.
 - CSV-formatted blocks for direct copy-paste into spreadsheets.

 ### JSON file

 A timestamped JSON file is saved to `--save_path` containing per-episode **aggregated** scores and checkpoint-level aggregated statistics for programmatic analysis.
+In multi-dataset mode, the JSON metadata includes embodiment tags and timestep intervals for each dataset.

 ### Plotting